noelc10/wsl-website/README.md

-# WSoftLabs Website
+# WSL Website

-The repository for WSoftLabs Website, made with Nuxt 3 and TailwindCSS
+The repository for WSL Website, made with Nuxt 3.13.2 and TailwindCSS with an issue with Hydration Mismatch TODO

 ## Setup